Teams Meeting Room Echo: Fix Conference Room Echo Fast

-Microsoft Teams echo complaints are usually room-layer failures, not only platform settings.
-This checklist gives IT and facilities teams a repeatable room-first troubleshooting path.
+Teams meeting room echo on Microsoft Teams usually starts with RT60, background noise, or microphone coverage, not a Teams setting.
+This checklist gives IT and facilities teams a repeatable room-first troubleshooting path before escalation.

 Who this guide is for: IT managers and facilities leaders managing 10-100 conference rooms in hybrid meeting environments.